-This report provides those soil attributes for the conservation plan for the map units in the selected area.
+This report summarizes those soil attributes used by the Revised Universal Soil Loss Equation Version 2 (RUSLE2) for the map units in the selected area.
 The report includes the map unit symbol, the component name, and the percent of the component in the map unit.
-It provides the soil description along with the slope, runoff, T Factor, WEI, WEG, Erosion class, Drainage class, Land Capability Classification, and the engineering Hydrologic Group and the erosion factors Kf, the representative percentage of fragments, sand, silt, and clay in the mineral surface horizon.
+Soil property data for each map unit component include the hydrologic soil group, erosion factors Kf for the surface horizon, erosion factor T, and the representative percentage of sand, silt, and clay in the mineral surface horizon.
 Missing surface data may indicate the presence of an organic surface layer.
-Further information on these factors can be found in the National Soil Survey Handbook section 618 found at the url http:// www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/ref/?cid=nrcs142p2_054223#00 .